vmware/terraform-provider-nsxt/website/docs/d/compute_manager.html.markdown

 In addition to arguments listed above, the following attributes are exported:

-* `description` - The description of the MAC pool.
+* `description` - The description of the resource.
-* `server` - IP address or hostname of compute manager.
+* `server` - IP address or hostname of the resource.